RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 It is a kernel mode null modem emulator driver providing full duplex communication and handshaking signals.

-It creates virtual serial ports pair that appears same as real once to the underlying operating system.
+It creates virtual serial ports pair that appears same as the real once to the application software.

 ##Use cases
 - Fully automate Junit testing and continuous integration